manikasharma09/Autocomplete/README.md

 # Autocomplete
       Autocomplete using Haystack and ElasticSearch in Django

 # Prerequisites

-ElasticSearch
         Run the elasticsearch server.